Southern California wildfire grows, burns nature center

 The Bobcat Fire started Sept.
 6 and has already doubled in size over the last week.
 It is 15% contained as teams attempt to determine the scope of the destruction in the area about 50 miles (80 kilometers) northeast of downtown LA.
 Thousands of residents in the foothill communities of the Antelope Valley were ordered to evacuate Saturday as winds pushed the flames into Juniper Hills.

+Chamberlain said Juniper Hills had been like a majestic “sylvan forest” but the fire burned the Juniper and sage brush and a variety of trees.

+“It used to be Juniper Hills,” he said.
+“Now it’s just Hills.”

-The wildfire did destroy the nature center at Devil’s Punchbowl Natural Area, a geological wonder that attracts some 130,000 visitors per year.
+The wildfire also destroyed the nature center at Devil’s Punchbowl Natural Area, a geological wonder that attracts some 130,000 visitors per year.

 Statewide, nearly 19,000 firefighters continue to fight more than two dozen major wildfires.